Skip to main content

 • Cash deposit — covers 100% of your required security amount.
 The full amount is locked up with CBSA.

 A customs bond is almost always the better choice.
 It preserves your working capital and costs a fraction of what a cash deposit ties up.
-You can get a quote from Bondrail and have your bond issued in as little as one business day.
+You can join the Bondrail waitlist and have your bond issued in as little as one business day.

 A customs broker is a CBSA-licensed professional who handles customs clearance on your behalf.
 While not technically required by law for commercial imports, using a broker is strongly recommended — and practically essential for most businesses.